shermp/Nuked-SC55-CLAP/README.md

 This will create the `Nuked-SC55.clap` plugin in the `build` directory.

-The following presets are also available:
+The following presets are also available for debugging:

-    gcc-sanitizer
+- `gcc-sanitizer`
-    clang-sanitizer
+- `clang-sanitizer`

 ### Clean the project directory